-We are grateful to Fiona Brinkman and Jennifer Gardy for many helpful pointers, ideas and data for subcellular localization.
-This research was partially funded by research or equipment grants from the Protein Engineering Network of Centres of Excellence (PENCE), the Natural Sciences and Engineering Research Council of Canada (NSERC), the Alberta Ingenuity Centre for Machine Learning (AICML), Sun Microsystems, Silicon Graphics Inc., and the Alberta Science and Research Authority (ASRA).
+This research was partially funded by research or equipment grants frm the Protein Engineering Network of Centres of Excellence (PENCE), the Natural Sciences and Engineering Research Council of Canada (NSERC), the Alberta Ingenuity Centre for Machine Learning (AICML), Sun Microsystems, Silicon Graphics Inc., and the Alberta Science and Research Authority (ASRA).
+Finally, a big thank you to Fiona Brinkman and Jennifer Gardy for many helpful pointers, ideas, and data for subcellular localization.